 Inclusion and Early Intervention directorate

-The Inclusion and Early Intervention directorate of Family and Community Services leads the implementation of the NSW Ageing Strategy.
+The Inclusion and Early Intervention directorate of Communities and Justice (DCJ) leads the implementation of the NSW Ageing Strategy.
 We work in partnership with NSW Government departments and other partners to implement the Strategy.

 Ongoing engagement with older people is an essential part of the Strategy’s implementation.
 We welcome your feedback and enquiries.